 Supporting hearts for life – our story

 Children’s Heart Surgery Fund was founded in 1988.
-Since then, we have awarded around £7 million in grants to the Leeds Congenital Heart Unit, its patients and their families, as well as funding important research proposals.
+Since then, we have awarded over £7 million in grants to the Leeds Congenital Heart Unit, its patients and their families, as well as funding important research proposals.

 It’s all thanks to the overwhelming generosity of the general public and our corporate supporters, and by the amazing efforts of our fundraisers.

 During our 30th anniversary year in 2018, we produced a celebration magazine which is available to read here.
 This magazine also includes information about the Save Our Surgery (SOS) campaign, which CHSF successfully ran with your help to keep the Heart Unit open.
 It is because of your donations and support through the years that we have a today and a tomorrow.
 Please see some key moments from our history below.

 CHSF started by surgeon Duncan Walker at Killingbeck Hospital, Leeds with the motto “Each Child has a Childhood”.

 FIRST BIG FUND DONATION

 August 6, 1989

 The first big fund donation enabled a new PICU theatre to be built